Hike in Fosdalen

 Fosdalen is a short valley shaped by glaciers and rivers.
 Snow and rock avalanches are common in the steep mountainsides.

-Fosdalssetra lies at the edge of an avalanche-prone area, and over the years, some of the huts have succumbed to the strong winds accompanying avalanches.
+Fosdalssetra (summer farm) lies at the edge of an avalanche-prone area, and over the years, some of the huts have succumbed to the strong winds accompanying avalanches.
 Originally, there were six huts – three belonging to Sandvik and three to Fosnes.

 Cows were milked at the mountain farm until 1935.
 Until 1970, cattle grazed in Fosdalen, but since then, only sheep have roamed the valley.